zanata/zanata-docker-files/README.md

 ### Make Image

-The program `./image-make` releases the docker images to docker hub.
+The program `./image-make` releases the docker images to Docker Hub.

-Run `./image-make -h` for the usage.
+Run `./image-make -h` for usage.

-For releasing a zanata-server docker image, run:
+To release a zanata-server docker image, run:
 ```sh
 ./image-make -t latest -t <version> -p zanata-server
 ```

-For example, run the following when release 4.0.1 as latest, and push to docker
+For example, run the following when release 4.0.1 is the latest, and push to Docker
-hub:
+Hub:
 ```
 ./image-make -t latest -t 4.0.1 -p zanata-server
 ```

-If you find yourself need to change the Dockerfile, but you don't want to wait for another platform release, then add '-1' after the version, like
+If you need to change the Dockerfile, but you don't want to wait for another platform release, then add '-1' after the version:

 ```
 ./image-make -t latest -t 4.0.1-1 -p zanata-server
 ```

-If you need to change Dockerfile again, then bump the sub version to -2, and so on.
+If you need to change the Dockerfile again, then bump the sub version to -2, and so on.